Visiting the Carnarvon Great Walk safely

 For Carnarvon Gorge

-Basic general store items are available at Takarakka, and the Wilderness Lodge has a restaurant.
-Petrol and diesel are available only at Injune, Mitchell and Rolleston so take extra with you.
+The Wilderness Lodge, open from 1 March to 31 October, has a cafe.
+Other food supplies, petrol and diesel, are available only at Injune, Mitchell and Rolleston so take extra with you.
 Automatic Teller Machines and EFTPOS facilities are available at Roma, Mitchell, Injune and Rolleston.

 For Mount Moffatt